2021 Board of Directors

 In November, 2008 Dr. Flores was elected as a trustee to the Ventura County Board of Education.
 Dr. Flores has served as both Vice President once and President of the board three times.
 Dr. Flores has served as Vice President, President-Elect, and President of the California County Boards of Education (CCBE).
 CCBE is a state-wide organization which advocates for county boards of education.

-Dr. Betsy Connolly, D.V.M., Public Sector, District #2 — A veterinarian by training, she currently teaches in the Equine Science Department at Pierce College and in the Biology Department at Moorpark College.
+Dr. Betsy Connolly, D.V.M., Private Sector — A veterinarian by training, she currently teaches in the Equine Science Department at Pierce College and in the Biology Department at Moorpark College.
 She received her Doctor of Veterinary Medicine from Colorado State University and her Bachelors of Science in Biology from University of Denver.
 After graduation, she worked for a short time in research followed by 18 years in private equine practice.
 She has been involved in the Conejo Valley schools and served in leadership roles in the PTA, District Band Boosters and is currently serving on the Conejo Valley Unified School District Board of Education.
 She is the parent of two CVSD graduates.

 Joe Asebedo, Low Income Sector Representative for Veterans for Peace. - Joe Asebedo became a board member in 2011 and is the Private Sector representative of Veterans for Peace.
 He is a proud member of the Yaqui Nation, served in the Marine Corps (1958-1962) and is currently President of Veterans for Peace, Chapter 112, Ventura County.
 He is also a member of Native American Veterans Association (N.A.V.A) and Disabled American Veterans (D.A.V. #24).